 To fully heal a karmic pattern relationship, you'll then have to take time to separate and look within to fully capture and process the lessons the relationship has taught you so you can move on to the next relationship more consciously.

 If you jump into a new relationship immediately after getting out of a karmic bond, elements of the previous karmic patterns present it the former relationship will repeat themselves in the new relationship until the issues have been fully healed.

 Jumping into a new relationship too soon after the closing of a karmic bond will indeed reopen aspects of the pattern cycle held with the previous partner.

 Next, because your bond with this person is likely rooted in thousands of years of soul history, there is an energetic bond that links you and your karmic partner, in addition to a physical one, that needs to be addressed.

-In serious cases, you may even need to perform a soul retrieval ceremony (I suggest Conscious Lifestyle Magazine's Article for more on what this is and why you may need it, it's more a shamanic thing) to regain all the aspects of your self that were lost in that relationship over the years so you can be fully present in yourself again.
+In serious cases, you may even need to perform a soul retrieval ceremony.
+I suggest Conscious Lifestyle Magazine's Article for more on what this is and why you may need it.
+It can help you to regain all the aspects of your self that were lost in that relationship over the years so you can be fully present in yourself again.

-This is all part of the process of healing from a karmic bond and many people go through this every year, so you aren’t alone.
+This is all part of the process of healing from a karmic bond, and many people go through this every year, so you aren’t alone.

 Good news is this:

 You're not necessarily faulted by the Powers That Be because someone else has chosen to avoid their lessons.
-As you heal the karma for yourself, by closing and recognizing the pattern, for you, has ended for good.
+As you heal the karma for yourself, by closing and recognizing the pattern, for you, it has ended for good.